All boxes should have a number in them, please check that none of them contain letters or other symbols before you continue.

 £

-Costs must be reasonable when compared with average expenditure for telephone costs as detailed in the HES.
-It may be necessary to disallow part of the monthly amount claimed if the claim is above average and use of the mobile telephone can be shown to be predominantly for social purposes only.
-Where the bankrupt uses the mobile phone for business calls, the official receiver should establish whether the bankrupt's employer provides re-imbursement for this usage (or if self-employed, whether the bankrupt claims expenses for this usage from the business in addition to any other drawings/income they have already declared).
+official receiver should establish whether the bankrupt's employer provides re-imbursement for this usage (or if self-employed, whether the bankrupt claims expenses for this usage from the business in addition to any other drawings/income they have already declared).
 The re-imbursement can be included as additional income to off-set against the total expenditure claimed, or the work-related portion of the claim for mobile phone usage could simply be disallowed.
 The same principle could also be applied where a bankrupt uses their landline home telephone for business as well as personal calls.

-Where the bankrupt claims that use of a mobile phone is essential, but costs claimed have been reduced or disallowed by the official receiver/trustee in the IPA/IPO calculation, it is up to the bankrupt to consider whether a cheaper alternative is available, such as a 'pay as you go' scheme.
+trustee in the IPA/IPO calculation, it is up to the bankrupt to consider whether a cheaper alternative is available, such as a 'pay as you go' scheme.
 Where the bankrupt is still in receipt of ongoing services under a contract at the date of the bankruptcy order, the official receiver/trustee should take care not to adopt any ongoing service contract previously held by the bankrupt.
-Where a penalty is incurred arising from early termination of a telephone contract this should be included as a debt in the bankruptcy proceedings (see also paragraph 31.7.93)
+Where a penalty is incurred arising from early termination of a telephone contract this should be included as a

 £

-Extra per dependant adult inc children over 16 (£83 approx)
+Single Person (£83 approx) Couple (£196 approx) Extra per dependant adult inc children over 16 (£83 approx) Each Child under 16 (£5.50 approx)

 £

-Extra per dependant adult inc children over 16 (£28 approx)
+Single Person (£28 approx) Couple (£67 approx) Extra per dependant adult inc children over 16 (£28 approx) Each Child under 16 (£2 approx)

 £

-Variable - check for exemptions
+Variable - check for exemption s

 £

+Variable - Allowable if to cover whilst parents are working.
+Consider number and amount of claims.
 Claims for extra-curricular activities should be assessed in the context of the individual's circumstances and the needs of his/her dependant child/children.
 Any excessive claims for multiple extra-curricular activities should be closely examined and evidenced.

 £

-Any claims for items such as household insurance should be assessed by the examiner to consider whether the continued payment of the expense is an essential outgoing and what will be the consequence if the payment is disallowed.
+Variable - In normal circumstances payments for a standard building and contents insurance policy should be allowed Any claims for items such as household insurance should be assessed by the examiner to consider whether the continued payment of the expense is an essential outgoing and what will be the consequence if the payment is disallowed.
 In normal circumstances payments for a standard building and contents insurance policy should be allowed as part of the normal monthly outgoings required to meet the bankrupt's reasonable domestic needs, unless the amounts appear excessive in which case further enquiries should be made and/or the bankrupt prompted to make enquiries regarding a cheaper policy.

 £

-An expenditure claim for after school clubs should be considered where they are used to provide childcare where parents are working.
+Variable - Allowable if to cover while parents are working rather than matter of convenience An expenditure claim for after school clubs should be considered where they are used to provide childcare where parents are working.
 If the use of the club is simply a matter of convenience for the bankrupt and/or his/her spouse/civil partner/partner the bankrupt should be informed that the cost of funding the club cannot be considered as an essential expense.

 £

-General household expenditure such as hairdressing, family holidays and additional allowances for pet expenses: food, insurance etc. should be considered on an individual basis.
+Not allowable unless to cover reasonable domestic need Single Person (£20 approx) Couple (£40 approx) Extra per dependant adult inc children over 16 (£20 approx) Each Child under 16 (£10 approx) General household expenditure such as hairdressing, family holidays and additional allowances for pet expenses: food, insurance etc. should be considered on an individual basis.
 No amounts should be included for these types of expenditure where it cannot be evidenced that the expenditure is fulfilling a reasonable domestic need given the particular circumstances of the bankrupt and his/her family.
 Where any household/family expenditure claimed appears above average or excessive, further explanation and evidence should be sought.
-Where no evidence is provided to the official receiver to justify the excess expenditure, he/she should either disallow the expenditure or, where appropriate, include a reduced amount for that item, referring to the average expenditure guidance for a similar sized family unit in the HES, also see Annex D.
+Where no evidence is provided to the

 £

-General household expenditure such as hairdressing, family holidays and additional allowances for pet expenses: food, insurance etc. should be considered on an individual basis.
+Allowable to meet reasonable domestic need Single Person (£15 approx) Couple (£30 approx) Extra per dependant adult inc children over 16 (£15 approx) Each Child under 16 (£5 approx) General household expenditure such as hairdressing, family holidays and additional allowances for pet expenses: food, insurance etc. should be considered on an individual basis.
 No amounts should be included for these types of expenditure where it cannot be evidenced that the expenditure is fulfilling a reasonable domestic need given the particular circumstances of the bankrupt and his/her family.
 Where any household/family expenditure claimed appears above average or excessive, further explanation and evidence should be sought.
-Where no evidence is provided to the official receiver to justify the excess expenditure, he/she should either disallow the expenditure or, where appropriate, include a reduced amount for that item, referring to the average expenditure guidance for a similar sized family unit in the HES, also see Annex D.
+Where no evidence is provided to the

 £

-No allowance should be included for social and entertainment expenses (e.g. cigarettes, alcohol, betting etc.) these should not be funded at the expense of creditors.
-Only in exceptional circumstances should the official receiver/trustee allow any flexibility concerning these expenses (see Annex D).
+Should not be funded at the expense of creditors and should only be considered if meeting a genuine need or healthcare requirement Single Person (£30 approx) Couple (£50 approx) Extra per dependant adult inc children over 16 (£15 approx) Each Child under 16 (£15 approx) No allowance should be included for social and entertainment expenses (e.g. cigarettes, alcohol, betting etc.) these should not be funded at the expense of creditors.
+Only in exceptional circumstances should the

 In normal circumstances membership of a sporting club, gym, golf club, stables etc. is not considered an essential day-to-day living requirement.
 Where sufficient evidence is provided to suggest that the expenditure is necessary, the official receiver should make a decision based on the circumstances relevant to the individual.
-An example of individual circumstances affecting this type of expenditure might be where the bankrupt has evidence from his/her GP prescribing exercise as an essential health treatment, which may in turn require the bankrupt to pay for membership of a local gym to fulfil this treatment (see Annex D).
+An example of individual circumstances affecting this type of expenditure might be where the bankrupt has evidence from his/her GP prescribing exercise as an essential health treatment, which may in turn require the bankrupt to pay for membership of a local gym to fulfil this treatment (see

 £